Your Complete Student Loan Guide for 2026

 About the Author

-Sanjesh G. Reddy — Since 2008, Sanjesh G. Reddy has covered federal student lending through every major turning point — the 2010 shift from FFEL to Direct Lending, the 2014 expansion of Pay As You Earn, the COVID-era payment pause, the SAVE Plan rollout and collapse, and the 2025 passage of OBBBA.
-His 2026 focus is helping the 42.8 million federal borrowers navigate the largest repayment overhaul since Direct Loans launched.
+Sanjesh G. Reddy — Founder and editor-in-chief of StudentLoanInfoZone, covering federal student lending through its major turning points: the shift from FFEL to Direct Lending, the rise and fall of the income-driven plans, the COVID-era payment pause, and the 2025 passage of OBBBA.
+His current focus is helping borrowers navigate the largest repayment overhaul since Direct Loans launched.

 Learn more about our editorial team →